 Day 1: Marrakech – Marrakech:

-On the first day of our Marrakech Sahara desert tour, you will be picked up from the Menara airport.
+On the first day of our 7 days sahara desert tour from Marrakech, you will be picked up from the Menara airport.
 After that, transferred to Medina (the old part of the city).
 Accommodation in a Riad in Marrakech’s Medina.